tuturto/apocrita/README.md

 #f
 ```

-Numbers can be added and subtracted:
+Basic arithmetic can be performed with numbers:

 ```
 => (+ 1 1)